 Leasehold Conveyancing in Cheddar - Get a Quote from the leasehold experts approved by your lender

-Frequently asked questions relating to Cheddar leasehold conveyancing
+Examples of recent questions relating to leasehold conveyancing in Cheddar

-Last month I purchased a leasehold house in Cheddar.
-Am I liable to pay service charges for periods before completion of my purchase?
+I've recently bought a leasehold house in Cheddar.
+Am I liable to pay service charges relating to a period prior to completion of my purchase?

 If you purchase part way through an accounting year you may be liable for charges not yet demanded even if they relate to a period prior to your purchase.
 In such circumstances your conveyancer would normally arrange for the seller to set aside some money to cover their part of the period (usually called a service charge retention).

 There is nothing unique about leasehold conveyancing in Cheddar.
-All leases is drafted differently and drafting errors can result in certain clauses are missing.
+All leases are unique and legal mistakes in the legal wording can sometimes mean that certain sections are wrong.
 For example, if your lease is missing any of the following, it could be defective:

 • A provision to repair to or maintain parts of the premises